TyreeBlakeBailey/Eng88_github/README.md

 print("{}, is a {}".format(Age_int, type(Age_int)))
 print(f"{Age_int}, is a {type(Age_int)}")

-#above are three exactly the same way to print the statment
+#above are three exactly the same way to print the statement

 ```